Thursday, 16 April 2026

 • Separate the inner and central helicoid THROUGH the central helicoid (as the inner helicoid going to to the front of the lens).
 YOu can't separate through the rear.
 Mark the inner helicoid aligned to the (infinity) reference on the central helicoid

 • Apply a very thin layer of NLGI #00 grease to the inner helicoid and remate - ensure this is smooth and light before remating the outer helicoid.
-On the central helicoid apply a thin layer of the same grease but adjust to taste as this will the most impact on the focus feel when fully assembled.
+On the central helicoid apply a thin layer of the same grease but adjust to taste as this will have the most impact on the lens's focus feel when fully assembled.

 Remember to lightly grease the helicoid key and its slot.